 The workshop runs from 9am to 1pm on the second Saturday of the month and costs £100.
 This includes tuition from Leonie plus the use of one of our fantastic sewing machines.

 The cost of this sewing class doesn’t include the fabric you’ll need, or any blind-making kit.
 When we receive your payment, we’ll send you an information sheet which guides you on how to measure up for your curtain or blind, and contains a helpful shopping list:

-This course doesn’t cover the basics, so ideally you’ll have attended a Tuesday Workshop or a 3- or 6-week course beforehand.
+This course doesn’t cover the basics, so ideally you’ll have attended a Tuesday or Saturday Workshop or a 3- or 6-week course beforehand.
 You need to be confident with a sewing machine, and able to cut accurately in a straight line.

 We recommend you choose to dress a small window, so you can complete the whole task – perhaps a cloakroom or kitchen window.
 If you choose to learn to make a curtain, you’ll sew a standard gathered, headed, lined curtain.
 (The tab-top curtain in the photo above was completed in the second curtain workshop).
 We’ll send you details of how to measure up, and what you’ll need to bring, once your payment has been received.